Tart and Sweet Rhubarb Chutney

 I love the arrival of warm weather.
 Not only does it mean that the cold sensation in my fingers and toes should disappear, but it also means that there will be more local produce available.
 These local options provide us with inspiration for many meals and snacks.

 Yesterday my husband and I stopped by a farmstand to purchase some greens and asparagus for our dinner.
 I was delighted to find that rhubarb was still available.
 Although I hadn’t cooked with rhubarb until last year, I have developed an affinity for this vegetable.
-Yes, it is technically a vegetable, even though it is treated as a fruit in pies and cobblers.
+Yes, it is technically a vegetable, even though it acts as a fruit in pies and cobblers.
 Regardless to its categorization, I find it a delightful piece of produce.

 Rhubarb Chutney